SheaParrott/tic-tac-toe/README.md

 <strong>Things learned</strong><br/>
 expanded and reinforced my knowledge into CSS<br/>
-expanded my knowledge in javascript<br/>
+expanded and reinforced my knowledge in javascript<br/>
 how to make turn by turn logic<br/>

 <strong>Technologies Used</strong><br/>